 It is not my purpose to refute the traditional location at this time.
 It would take far too many words for a 1,700-word blog.
 If you are interested, I highly recommend the book.
 I believe you will be convinced of Dr. Collins’ theory.
 You can also find him on YouTube if you’re in a hurry with no time to read.

 The lands today called Israel and Jordan have an ancient history.
-Sodom is just one of those historical landmarks.
-Important trade routes passed through here at one point.
+Sodom is just one of those landmarks.
+The whole world passed through here at one point.

 The Moabites and Ammonites settled on the east side of the Jordan River in today’s modern Hashemite Kingdom of Jordan.
 The last mention of an Ammonite was in Justin Martyr’s book, Dialogue with Trypho, in the second century AD, where it is affirmed that they were still a numerous people.
 Where they are today is unknown.

 Yehovah didn’t have a high opinion of the half-brothers when He said:

 “No Ammonite or Moabite may enter the assembly of the LORD.
 Even to the tenth generation, none of them may enter the assembly of the LORD forever, because they did not meet you with bread and with water on the way, when you came out of Egypt, and because they hired against you Balaam the son of Beor from Pethor of Mesopotamia, to curse you.”
 Deuteronomy 23:3-4 ESV